josephchenhk/qtrader_strategies/README.md

 security 1 is under-valued, and security 2 is over-valued, as a result we open 1 unit of long position for security 1, and $\gamma$ unit of short position for security 2.
-The parameter $\delta$ here is a threshold that should be measured with simulation data.
+The parameter $\delta$ here is a threshold number that should be measured with simulation data.

-To control the risk, we also need to apply the stop loss rule to the strategy: if we are long security 1, and short security 2, when $s$ does not mean-revert to its historical mean $\text{mean}(s)$, but deviates further to be even smaller than
+To control the risk, we also need to apply the stop loss rule to the strategy: if we are long security 1, and short security 2, when $s$ does not mean-revert to its historical mean $\text{mean}(s)$, but instead deviates further to be even smaller than
 $\text{mean}(s) - \Delta\cdot\text{std}(s)$,
-where $\Delta$ is a multiple which is usually larger than $\delta$, we will close the position even if we have to realize the loss.
-Similarly, when we are short security 1, and long security 2, and $s$ does not mean-revert to its historical mean $\text{mean}(s)$, but moves further to be even larger than
+where $\Delta$ is a multiplier which is usually larger than entry threshold $\delta$, we will close the position and realize the loss.
+Similarly, when we are short security 1, long security 2, and $s$ does not mean-revert to its historical mean
+$\text{mean}(s)$, but moves further to be even larger than
 $\text{mean}(s) + \Delta\cdot\text{std}(s)$,
-we will also close the position which means we will realize the loss in the existing position.
-Similar to
+the position will be closed and a loss will be realized.
-$\delta$, the parameter $\Delta$ is also a threshold that needs to be measured with simulation data.
+Similar to $\delta$, the exit threshold $\Delta$ is also a number that needs to be found out with training data.

-Besides the z-score condition, there are also other exit conditions: when a pair is on, the time series should remain cointegrated and the hedge ratio $\gamma$ should be positive.
-If any of these conditions are violated, the foundation of the pairs trading strategy is not valid anymore, and the existing position of the pair should be cleared.
+Besides the z-score condition, there are also other entry conditions: when a pair is on, the hedge ratio $\gamma$ should be positive.
+This is to ensure that we always have a market-neutral position, i.e., long position in one security and short position in another.
+And we also close existing positions and avoid opening new position at the end of the testing period.

 # Simulation Results